Syria’s elections have always been fixed. This time, even candidates are complaining.

 “What’s changed is the faces,” said Ruwan al-Rejoleh, a Syrian analyst based in Washington who maintains close ties with Damascus.
 “They’re the nouveau riche of the war, the ones affiliated with militias who made money from sieges and checkpoints.”

-Few Syrians she knows took the election seriously, she said.
+Few Syrians she knows took the elections seriously, she said.
 Parliamentary seats have been bought and sold in the past, and few would have been surprised by the public airing of such practices.

-But for Syrians who had hoped that the winding down of the war would herald a new era, the election has come as another disappointment, said a university student from the suburbs of Damascus, who also spoke on the condition of anonymity.
+But for Syrians who had hoped that the winding down of the war would herald a new era, the elections have come as another disappointment, said a university student from the Damascus suburbs, who also spoke on the condition of anonymity.

 “It’s not shocking that the elections are corrupt.
 This has been the story every four years since before I was born,” he said.
 “But this time feels particularly bad because we ask ourselves: Did nine years of bloodshed and destruction really not change anything at all?”